mediaalgorithmsradicalization

 There's no single fix because the problem is joint: platform design + business model + human psychology.

-- Inoculation / pre-bunking works better than endless debunking in high-noise environments.
+• Inoculation / pre-bunking: Works better than endless debunking in high-noise environments.
+Teaching people to recognize manipulation techniques before encountering them builds resistance.

-A caution: generic “media literacy” can backfire if it becomes weaponized skepticism—people learn to “question sources” only when the claim threatens their tribe.
+• Generic "media literacy" can backfire if it becomes weaponized skepticism—people learn to "question sources" only when the claim threatens their tribe.
+Kahan's research suggests higher information processing capacity can increase rather than decrease polarization by enabling more effective motivated reasoning.
 The more promising literacy looks like emotional skepticism: noticing when outrage is being manufactured to steer attention.

 The Bottom Line